Discover insights on employee recognition and engagement, workplace culture, performance management, people analytics, and more.

 Here at Kudos, we focus on the relationship employers build with their teams to help them thrive.
 This relationship will differ based on each organization, but the base of it must include trust, recognition, and communication.

 28% of employees cite positive working relationships with leaders and colleagues as a top reason for staying with their companies.
-Contrastively, 32% of employees have to wait an average of three months to receive constructive feedback from their leaders, while 31% wished their leaders would communicate with them more consistently.
-A lack of communication from their leaders can hinder teams from building a rapport and positive relationship with those who must guide and mentor them.
+In contrast, 32% of employees have to wait an average of three months to receive constructive feedback from their leaders; 31% wished their leaders would communicate with them more consistently.
+A lack of communication from leadership can hinder teams from building meaningful, positive relationships with their mentors.

-Leaders have the significant responsibility of retaining their top-tier talent for the simple reason being that employees don’t have to stay.
+Leaders have the significant responsibility of retaining their top-tier talent because employees don’t have to stay.

-There is no ‘rule book’ which requires an employee to devote x number of years to their organization, but leaders have to recognize which patterns and practices lead to high turnover, employee disengagement, and job dissatisfaction.
-You may be surprised to learn, for example, that leaders and managers account for at least 70% of the variance in employee engagement scores, failing to create environments in which employees feel motivated to stay.
+There is no rule book which requires an employee to devote x number of years to an organization, but leaders must recognize which patterns and practices lead to high turnover, employee disengagement, and job dissatisfaction.
+You may be surprised to learn that leaders and managers account for at least 70% of the variance in employee engagement scores — failing to create environments in which employees feel motivated to stay.

-In other words, leaders have to take accountability for their role in employee turnover.
+In other words, leaders must take accountability for their role in employee turnover.

-Every organization will, at one point or another, face a people risk or human capital risk - both generally refer to the value an individual brings to an organization through their skills, knowledge and expertise, and the ‘risk’ comes into play when companies have to consider the cost of the loss of that value.
+At one point or another, every organization will face a people risk or human capital risk — both generally refer to the value an individual brings to an organization through their skills, knowledge, and expertise.

-Only 1 in 3 executives feel their company’s ability to mitigate people risks (like turnover) is ‘very effective,’ and only 29% of HR professionals feel their leaders prioritize human capital risks.
-Those statistics don’t exactly inspire confidence, given that managers and HR leaders are tasked with retention and keeping employees engaged.
+Those statistics don’t exactly inspire confidence; given that managers and HR leaders are tasked with retention and keeping employees engaged.

-Under such pressure, it’s no wonder that the failure to attract but also retain top talent is the number one concern for most C-suite executives!
+Under such pressure, it’s no wonder that the failure to attract and retain top talent is the number one concern for most C-suite executives.

-Interestingly, Gallup found that managers and leaders can influence at least 75% of the reasons for employee turnover.
-What this means is that leaders can play a proactive role in incentivizing employees to stay rather than jump ship.
+Interestingly, Gallup finds that managers and leaders can influence at least 75% of the reasons for employee turnover.
+Meaning, leaders can play a proactive role, and give employees a reason to stay.

-Where do leaders or HR teams turn when employees leave consistently, or when turnover rates begin to increase?
-Without relying solely on tactics like exit interviews or employee satisfaction surveys, how are leaders supposed to know how their organizations are performing and thriving?
+Where do leaders and HR teams turn when employees leave consistently, or when turnover rates increase?
+Without relying solely on things like exit interviews or employee satisfaction surveys, how are leaders supposed to know how their organizations are performing and thriving?

 It begins with listening to what employees are, and aren’t, saying.
-Not every employee will voice their concerns, issues, or pain points with their leaders, which is why leaders have to take note of how employees are doing beyond traditional means of communication.
+Not every employee will voice their concerns, issues, or pain points with their leaders.
+Leaders have to take note of how employees are doing — beyond traditional means of communication.

-Kudos, for example, uses deep analytics and insights which provide organizations with a better understanding of how their people perform, what they value most, where improvements in company culture could be made, and how engaged their teams are.
+Kudos uses deep analytics and insights to give organizations a better understanding of how their people perform, what they value most, where improvements in company culture could be made, and how engaged their teams are.

-That information is incredibly valuable to organizations and their culture; however, just 33% of companies go beyond listening to their teams by actually analyzing the key drivers of both engagement and disengagement in their organization.
-Moreover, only 1 in 4 HR professionals uses analytics to understand why their employees leave their company!
+This information is incredibly valuable to organizations and their culture, yet only 33% of companies utilize it.
+Even more, only 1 in 4 HR professionals uses analytics to understand why people leave their company.

-By paying close attention to what employees value, what drives their performance, and the overall health of the organization (or Culture Biorhythm™, as we call it here at Kudos!), leaders will not only nurture engagement but can also pinpoint the key reasons for turnover in their company.
+By paying close attention to what employees value, what drives their performance, and the overall health of the organization, leaders nurture engagement and pin-point the key reasons for turnover.